MarkPajak/digital-signage/README.md

 ADVANCED

-*GOOGLE DRIVE*
+ - set machine specific settings by building your own settings.JSON file
+ - use the url parameters to load up the settings

+GOOGLE DRIVE

- - change the google drive public url to a publi image directory
+ - change the google_drive_public_dir to your public image directory (router.js)
- - set folders in the directory to match venue and machine name
+ - set folders in the directory to match venue and machine name in the url parameters

-*EVENTS FEED*
+EVENTS FEED

  - configure the backbone models to connect to an events api (field names must match the source data - these will need updating throughout the app if different)
  -